colleenjg/DPC/README.md

-# Representation Learning by Dense Predictive Coding
+# Representation Learning by Dense Predictive Coding with Gabor stimuli

 This repository contains a modified implementation of the Dense Predictive Coding (DPC) algorithm ([Han _et al._, 2019, _ICCV_](https://arxiv.org/abs/1909.04656), hosted [here](https://github.com/TengdaHan/DPC)).

+The Gabor stimulus design is based on the stimuli used in [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915).

 ## 1. Installation